maciejklim/maciejklim.github.io/content/posts/analysis-prefetch/index.md

 ![PECmd Keyword Highlighting](Vn9opP9vCU.png)

+Here we see Excel was used to open an .XLSX file related to _SRUM DUMP_ activity.

 ## Applying PECmd to Malware Analysis

 Prefetch files aren't just useful for tracking legitimate programs.
 They're a goldmine for **malware forensics**.
 Even if a malicious file is deleted, its Prefetch entry can reveal: